 The right-of-use asset recognised when a lease is capitalised is initially measured at cost, which comprises the initial amount of the lease liability plus any lease payments made at or before the commencement date, and any initial direct costs incurred.
-The right-of-use asset is subsequently stated at cost less accumulated depreciation and impairment losses (see note 2(g)(ii)).
+Where applicable, the cost of right-of-use assets also includes an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, discounted to their present value, less any lease incentive received.
+The right-of-use asset is subsequently stated at cost less accumulated depreciation and impairment losses (see note 2(e)(ii)).
+Depreciation is calculated to write-off the cost of right-of-use assets using the straight-line method over the lease term.